wwwrando/dohstamp/README.md

 In addition, the program:

-- Checks that the certificate is valid for the advertised domains
+- Checks that the certificate is valid
 - Displays additional certificate data

 # Usage